White circle

 Overview.

-This project was a feature add-on for the OpenBlue Connected Equipment portal after it's initial launch.
+This project is a feature add-on for the OpenBlue Connected Equipment portal after it's initial launch.
 Chiller engineers use reports and recommendations to communicate their diagnostic findings on machines to other stakeholders and customers of Johnson Controls.

 The manual steps they need to follow for creating custom reports and recommendations reduce efficiency, which costs Johnson Controls time and money.
-In addition, there is the risk of losing data or having trouble finding information because recommendations and reports are scattered across teams and computers and not centralized in the CEP.
+In addition, there is the risk of losing data or having trouble finding information because recommendations and reports are scattered across teams and computers and not centralized in CEP.

 Client: Johnson Controls